-12 Provided by The FSC Stewardship Standard for New Zealand FSC-STD-NZL-02.1-2023 Plantations EN
+$^{^{12} \} Provided \ by \ \underline{ The FSC \ Stewardship \ Standard \ for \ New \ Zealand \ FSC-STD-NZL-02.1-2023 \ Plantations \ EN }$

 The site contains indigenous vegetation or an A vegetation type or species is present at its national National Priority 1: Land indigenous species at its distribution limit within the distribution limit. environments with 20% or relevant Ecological District or nationally. less remaining under An assemblage or community of indigenous Vegetation occurring on originally rare ecosystems; indigenous cover species that is distinctive, of restricted local associations of indigenous species that are distinctive occurrence, occurs in naturally uncommon within the relevant Ecological District.
-National Priority 2: ecosystems, or is a special ecological or scientific Indigenous vegetation feature. associated with sand Vegetation or habitat of indigenous fauna that At least a moderate-sized 1 and compact shaped site that dunes and wetlands provides or contributes to an important ecological is well-buffered to remaining habitats, provides important linkage or network or provides an important buffering to one or more natural areas, provides linkages National Priority 3: buffering function. with other large natural areas, and is important for the Indigenous vegetation natural functioning of an ecosystem. associated with 'originally A wetland which plays an important hydrological, Large intact wetlands dominated by indigenous species rare' terrestrial ecosystems: biological or ecological role in the natural in the canopy and understorey.
+National Priority 2: ecosystems, or is a special ecological or scientific Indigenous vegetation feature. associated with sand Vegetation or habitat of indigenous fauna that At least a moderate-sized 1 and compact shaped site that dunes and wetlands provides or contributes to an important ecological is well-buffered to remaining habitats, provides important linkage or network or provides an important buffering to one or more natural areas, provides linkages National Priority 3: buffering function. with other large natural areas, and is important for the Indigenous vegetation - natural functioning of an ecosystem. associated with 'originally A wetland which plays an important hydrological, Large intact wetlands dominated by indigenous species rare' terrestrial ecosystems: biological or ecological role in the natural in the canopy and understorey.
 Fully or partially buffered Naturally Uncommon functioning of a river or coastal system. by terrestrial indigenous vegetation.
 Ecosystems " Manaaki Whenua (landcareresearch.co.nz)

 HCV Category Identification Potential HCV trigger HCV 4 Critical ecosystem services.
 Basic ecosystem services in critical situations, including protection of water catchments and control of erosion of vulnerable soils and slopes.
 HCV 4 are identified through an internal review of physical attributes of the forest, including sites that protect water supply areas, and sites that mitigate erosion risk in especially sensitive catchments.
-A disruption of the ecosystem service is likely to cause, or poses a threat of, severe negative impacts on the welfare, health or survival of local communities: Legal community water supply catchments within or downstream of the MU where the activity of the MU is likely to cause, or poses a threat of, severe negative impacts.
-Very high-risk erosion areas.
-Areas subject to a soil conservation order.
-Forest protecting significant infrastructure or communities from flood events.
+A disruption of the ecosystem service is likely to cause, or poses a threat of, severe negative impacts on the welfare, health or survival of local communities: - Legal community water supply catchments within or downstream of the MU where the activity of the MU is likely to cause, or poses a threat of, severe negative impacts. - Very high-risk erosion areas. - Areas subject to a soil conservation order. - Forest protecting significant infrastructure or communities from flood events.

-HCV Category Identification Potential HCV trigger HCV 5 Traditional subsistence living is Culturally appropriate engagement Community needs. almost totally absent in New that identifies activities that could be Sites and resources fundamental for satisfying the basic necessities of local Zealand.
-Therefore, HCV 5 sites are considered as being of fundamental communities or Indigenous Peoples (for livelihoods, health, nutrition, water, etc.), rare in New Zealand's planted importance to satisfy basic livelihood identified through engagement with these communities or Indigenous Peoples. forests 13 . needs.
+HCV Category Identification Potential HCV trigger HCV 5 Community needs.
+Sites and resources fundamental for satisfying the basic necessities of local communities or Indigenous Peoples (for livelihoods, health, nutrition, water, etc.), identified through engagement with these communities or Indigenous Peoples.
+Traditional subsistence living is almost totally absent in New Zealand.
+Therefore, HCV 5 sites are rare in New Zealand's planted forests 13 .
+Culturally appropriate engagement that identifies activities that could be considered as being of fundamental importance to satisfy basic livelihood needs.

-13 The FSC Stewardship Standard for New Zealand FSC-STD-NZL-02.1-2023 Plantations EN
+$^{^{13}}$ The FSC Stewardship Standard for New Zealand FSC-STD-NZL-02.1-2023 Plantations EN 13